Wi-Fi Now is a free application available for download in the Google Play Store and Amazon Appstore for U.S. Cellular® Android customers only.

 - It is easy to secure home and business Wi-Fi connections to prevent unwanted user access.
-However, public Wi-Fi hotspots often don't provide over-the-air encryption which protects user data from possible observation from other users.
+However, public Wi-Fi hotspots often don't provide over-the-air encryption which protects user data from possible observation by certain sophisticated users.
 Because of this, we recommend that you avoid credit card and banking transactions when accessing unencrypted Wi-Fi hotspots and only share personal information with trusted web sites which offer encryption (those containing https at the beginning of the address).

 - Does Wi-Fi drain battery on cell phones?